Project Overview

 Yes.

-The new franchise agreement, approved by voters in 2020 allows the city could exit at certain times, described in this table:
+The new franchise agreement, approved by voters in 2020, allows the city to exit at certain times, listed in this table:

 The agreement maintains the city’s ability to municipalize in the future if the community opts-out of the franchise.
 The potential agreement includes several items that preserve much of the city’s municipalization work to-date and remove potential future barriers to municipalization, including: